What is zinc?

 Dr. Weil recommends adults take 15 mg of zinc supplements daily, or up to 30 mg daily for vegetarians or for those who don’t eat many foods of animal origin.

 According to the National Institutes for Health, infants 7 months – 3 years should get 3 mg daily; children 4 – 8 years, 5 mg; 9 – 13 years, 8 mg; males 14 years and older 11 mg; females 14 -18, 9 mg; pregnant females 14 -18, 13 mg; and pregnant females 19 and older, 11 mg.

 Animal foods such as beef, eggs, and oysters (cooked) are a rich source of zinc.
 The best plant sources are legumes (dried beans, garbanzos, black-eyed peas, lentils, peas, and whole soy products), pumpkin seeds, whole grains and nuts.

-High doses of zinc or zinc supplements can actually decrease immunity, interfere with the absorption of copper, leading to copper deficiency, and increase the risk of anemia.
-Excessive amounts of zinc can also cause nausea, headaches, lethargy, irritability, stomach irritation, and vomiting.
+High doses of zinc supplements can actually decrease immunity, interfere with the absorption of copper, leading to copper deficiency, and increase the risk of anemia.
+Excessive amounts can also cause nausea, headaches, lethargy, irritability, stomach irritation, and vomiting.